10 Excellent Tips To Nail The Scandinavian Interior

 7. Wood Elements

-The light wood elements are another piece of the design that promote light and space in the home.
-You can use some wicker or rattan pieces to change thing up a bit.
+The light wood elements are another piece of the design that promotes light and space in the home.
+You can use some wicker or rattan pieces to change things up a bit.
 This way it still brings in the wood element but gives it a break from the solid woods.

 9. Greenery

-Biophilic design plays a big role in a Scandinavian interior, so bringing in plants to the space will add life, colour and some more interest to the space.
-Foraging branches is also a nice decorating idea for a delicate and sculptural design.
+Biophilic design plays a big role in a Scandinavian interior, so bringing in plants to the space will add life, colour, and some more interest to the space.
+Foraging branches are also a nice decorating idea for a delicate and sculptural design.

 10. Scandinavian Decor